alTRUEco/alTRU.Eco-Project/brand/oneliners.md

 ## alTRU.Eco
+- [x] `alTRU.Eco` - Altruistic economy using _open-source technology_, with _data privacy_.
-- [x] _Bottom-up_ altruistic economy using _open-source_ technology with _data privacy_.
+- [x] _Bottom-up_ altruistic economy using _open-source_ technology, with _data privacy_.
 - [x] Developing **Toolkit** for **De**centralized **Fe**derated **Sh**aring **E**conomy
-- [x] _Ecological Economy_ it's the **independent network** of individuals, communities, and organizations applying the practice of _Ecological Economics_.
-A **sustainable model** inspired by the observation and research of small local communities in diverse locations and circumstances.
-During the development we are focusing on the _Permaculture ethics and principles_, following the Sustainable Development Agenda and paying exceptional attention on _Data privacy and Transparency_.
+- [x] _Ecological Economy_ is an **independent network** of individuals, communities, and organizations applying the practice of _Ecological Economics_.
+It is a **sustainable model** inspired by the observation and research of small local communities in diverse locations and circumstances.
+During the development, we are focusing on _Permaculture ethics and principles_, following the Sustainable Development Agenda, and paying exceptional attention to _data privacy_ and _transparency_.

 ### `#tags`
 `#alTRUEco` `#CoNetRes` `#DataPrivacy` `#PermaCulture` `#FairShare` `#EarthCare` `#PeopleCare` `#SharingEconomy` `#Cooperative` `#Disruptive` `#Development` `#Decentralized` `#Federated`

 ## alTRUE Brand
-- [x] Composition of "_Altruism_" and "_Ecological Economy_" using the emphasis on the term "_TRUE_" at the middle.
+- [x] Composition of "_Altruism_" and "_Ecological Economy_" using the emphasis on the term "_TRUE_" in the middle.

 ## alTRUE Platform
 - [x] _Bottom-up_ economy to solve _Scarcity_ | _F/LOSS_ **Toolkit** with **data privacy**